 The first consideration is the good of the Fellowship and its survival.
 While each member has the freedom to work the program as he or she chooses, that freedom may not come at the expense of the OA group.
 If a member’s actions are disruptive or dangerous, the OA group needs to protect itself.
 If it doesn’t, the meeting may fold, and everyone will lose the opportunity for recovery.

-Groups and members may always refer to the “Guidelines” at oa.org/guidelines to read or download OA’s Guidelines for Addressing Disruptive Behavior Affecting Overeaters Anonymous Meetings.
+Groups and members may always refer to the “Guidelines” at oa.org/guidelines-meetings to read or download OA’s Guidelines for Addressing Disruptive Behavior Affecting Overeaters Anonymous Meetings.